 There is a myriad of garage lighting options to choose from, and you need to consider several factors before making a purchase.
 First of all, what is a lumen and how many do you need?
 More importantly, how significant is light color temperature?

 You should also take into consideration the type of mounting options available to you.
 You also shouldn’t overlook the energy saving ability and initial costs.
-With that said, let’s see some of the better options available.

 The Best Garage Lighting